bertciccone/CarND-Traffic-Sign-Classifier-Project/writeup_traffic_signs_BC.md

 Finally, I added another preprocessing step for normalizing the brightness and contrast of the input images to better highlight characteristic features in the images.

 My final model results were:
-* training set accuracy of TODOXXXXX%
+* training set accuracy of 98.2%%
-* validation set accuracy of 94.6%
+* validation set accuracy of 95.5%
-* test set accuracy of 92.5%
+* test set accuracy of 91.5%

-In addition to a satisfactory overall accuracy level, the probabilities associated with the classified matches are near 100% for the correctly-classified traffic signs.
+In addition to a satisfactory overall accuracy level, the probabilities associated with the classified matches are near 100% for 4 correctly-classified traffic signs out of 5 examples from the Web.

 ###Test a Model on New Images